parrt/msds501/notes/git.md

 In this lecture-lab, the goal is to get a basic understanding of how revision control and git/github work.
 We will take the opportunity to learning the primary git commands by getting you started on the images project repository.

+Here is an interactive [git "game"](https://try.github.io/levels/1/challenges/1) to help you learn.

 ## Introduction to revision control

 Let me start out with a small detour to drive home that you should be making backups of your laptop.
 Imagine losing your laptop.
 Where will all your work be?
 Gone.
 I recommend Carbonite or Mozy.
 Personally, I have a local Timemachine OS X backup hard drive sitting next to my computer that takes a snapshot every hour.
 It tracks the differences from the previous snapshot, rather than copying the entire hard drive again (slow/wasteful).
 Then, I have an off-site cloud-based backup with Carbonite that gets backed up when I go to sleep at night.